ImohAmos/Acquisition-Report-for-Fintech-Company-With-Google-Data-Studio/README.md

 ## Data Source
 Find the Data set [https://docs.google.com/spreadsheets/d/1gTEgjbcxGMdB1LsOgjzQwjJlZhUQ427BoacZ2jp-yAc/edit#gid=0]

 ![](microloan_company_excel_data.JPG)

-I added the data that was shared by the company through the add data tab on google data studio using Google sheets connector It contains one sheet and columns like Months,Platform,Budgets,installs,Signups,LTV.
+I added the data that was shared by the company through the add data tab on google data studio using Google sheets connector.

+It contains one sheet and columns like Months,Platform,Budgets,installs,Signups,LTV.

 ## Data Modelling,Transformation and Cleaning
-Data was efficiently cleaned and transformed on google sheet Image below
+Data was efficiently cleaned and transformed on Google sheet.

+See image below

 ![](microloan_transformed_data.JPG)

 #### Some of the applied steps included